 Prem Rawat concluded his talk by speaking of the need for us all to come together.
 Young, old, religious, non-religious, people from all sections of society need to work together to make peace possible.

-Singer-songwriter Ennè ended the event on high with two fantastic songs.
-Midway, she paused to thank Prem Rawat for the work he is doing which had especially moved her in light of the fact she lost her brother to crime, and understands that pain.
+Singer-songwriter Ennè ended the event on a high with two fantastic songs.
+Midway, she paused to thank Prem Rawat for the work he is doing which had especially moved her in light of the fact she lost her brother to knife crime, and understands that pain.

 ‘The event was amazing, very insightful.
 It was a really powerful message that I think everyone should hear, that we are all human at the end of the day.